 I can’t stomach the smell of frying and the thick air in the kitchen when traditional latkes are made.
 As a variation on the usual recipe, try this out.
 With some seasonings and improvisations you can make these a little sweeter or a little spicier.
 For an additional twist, cut your latkes into unusual shapes with either a knife or cookie cutters.

 One little red potato

 1. Peel all of the potatoes and discard the skin.

 2. Take a large grater (I use one that looks like this) and grate all of the potatoes into a large bowl.
-Afterwards, mix all of the different colored potato gratings together.
+Afterward, mix all of the different-colored potato gratings together.

 4. Heat a pancake skillet on the stovetop and scoop out the mixture into pancake-sized shapes.
 Cook until ready.

 5. If you so desire, you can spread out a thin layer of the raw latke material over the whole skillet and cook a sheet of latke.
 Then, to entertain your guests, take a knife and cut the latkes into interesting shapes; I have done first initials, Jewish stars and chanukiyot.
 Be creative!